GraviDAO/OLD-lunar-assistant-bot/README.md

 ### lunar-configure

 Configures the GuildConfig for the discord server.
-Has the following subcommands:
+Has the following command groups:

+#### rules command group

+Command group for configuring the rules which grant roles based on wallet holdings.
+Useful for creating private channels that only those with certain wallet holdings have access to, and for letting users show off their wallets via roles.
-#### add-rule
+##### add-rule

 Adds a rule for granting a role to users.
 When a user's wallet meets the conditions of the rule, they will be granted the relevant role.
 Takes the following arguments:
 - nft-address (required) : The contract address against which to check for nft ownership